-- All staff are informed of the policy and the responsibilities included within the policy. - All teachers explore how new pedagogies and technology can be fully utilised to support subjects. - The subjects are staffed and timetabled in a way to ensure that Easington Academy fulfils their legal obligations. - The teaching of RSHE is monitored to ensure that it is delivered in ways that are accessible to all pupils with SEND. - The Academy works with parents/carers when planning and delivering RSHE to pupils. - Clear information is provided to parents/carers on the subject content and the right to request that their child is withdrawn.
+- All staff are informed of the policy and the responsibilities included within the policy. - All teachers explore how new pedagogies and technology can be fully utilised to support subjects. - The subjects are staffed and timetabled in a way to ensure that Easington Academy fulfils their legal obligations. - The teaching of RSHE is monitored to ensure that it is delivered in ways that are accessible to all pupils with SEND. - The Academy works with parents/carers when planning and delivering RSHE to pupils. - Clear information is provided to parents/carers on the subject content and the right to request that their child is withdrawn from some or all of sex education as part of statutory RSE.